 What is inventory management?

 Inventory management is a component of supply chain management.
 It tracks the flow of inventory from manufacturing to warehouse storage to the point of sale.
 Essentially, your inventory is the products your business sells.
 These products could be clothing, food or anything between.

-Why should small business owners worry about inventory management?
+Why should small business owners worry about managing their inventory?

 Products, unlike services, require constant monitoring.
 This makes inventory management an ongoing goal for product-based small businesses.

 Simply put, inventory management is all about having the right inventory at the right quantity, in the right place, at the right time, and at the right cost.
 It also ensures that products meet quality standards.